Everything we know about the Florida Dollar General Shooting

 Reactions to the tragedy

-Both sides of the political aisle have reacted to the massacrea.
+Both sides of the political aisle have reacted to the massacre.

 House Democratic Leader Hakeem Jeffries wrote: “We will never bend the knee to violent extremists who worship at the altar of white supremacy.”